OGraffeuille/RaspberryPi-Microscope/Readme.md

 The help tab has some explanations to common questions, as well as 5 buttons.

 Restore parameter defaults
-Restore parameter values to default ones set by the Raspberry Pi, the same ones that are loaded when microscope is turned on.
+Restore parameter values to default ones set by the Raspberry Pi, ie the ones that are loaded when microscope is turned on.

 Save current parameters
 Creates a save file in the Saves folder, which must exist in the same directory as the git repository.
 This file will use the name set in the text box, or use a default name if the box is left empty.